 Special Offer Details

-Book by 30th June and receive up to 20% discount off the rates for select cabins!.
-Offer applicable when booked before 1st July 2019
+Book by 30th September and receive up to 20% discount off the published rates!.
+Offer applicable when booked before 1st October 2019

 Applies to new bookings in select cabins only.
 Subject to availability, cannot be combined with any other offer, and may be withdrawn at any time.
 Full terms & conditions apply.